 Tactic #4: Design matters

-Through surveying I found that people were a bit confused on what they would get with the system.
-So I decided to make a quick tweak with the CTAs.
+Through surveying, we found that people were a bit confused about what they would get with the system.
+So we decided to make a quick tweak with the CTAs.

-Lesson learned: just because everyone else uses simple buttons that may contain a few words and round corners, it doesn’t mean you should do the same.
-From testing different sizes, to using round corners, to even including an image of your product within your CTAs, you can boost your conversions by being creative.
+Lesson learned: just because everyone else uses simple buttons that may contain a few words and round corners, it does not mean you should do the same.
+From testing different sizes to using round corners, to even including an image of your product within your CTAs, you can boost your conversions by being creative.

 Tactic #5: Timing is everything